-A walkway is a vital part of any scenic landscape, whether in your front or backyard.
-A walkway is undeniably inevitable, so make sure to make the most out of it.
+A walkway is vital to any scenic landscape, whether in your front or backyard.
+A walkway is undeniably inevitable, so make sure to make the most of it.

 An ideal walkway should both be aesthetically pleasing while remaining to be functional.
 You don’t want a walkway that looks exquisitely good, but you’d trip over every time you walk on it.
 Conversely, a plain and straight walkway does not sound enticing.

 Things to consider

 Of course, your walkway should be safe and efficient to walk on.
 You don’t want an unnecessarily long one.
 A shorter and easier pathway is always a good idea.

 Not all homes are the same, though.
 For instance, developing stable walkways in homes built on slopes is more challenging.
 But generally, the goal is always to make your walkway as easy as possible.